 If they bring back everything from years past, there will be special musical performances, a "cocoa bar” with Elftenders, a kids zone with games and craft zone for kids to decorate gingerbread houses.

 Other Christmas Tree Lightings for 2023:

 - LA Civic Center - Dates unconfirmed.

 - El Pueblo in Downtown LA - Dates unconfirmed, still planned.

 - Beverly Hills - Dates unconfirmed.

 - The Grove in LA - Dates unconfirmed.

 - Third Street Promenade in Santa Monica - Dates unconfirmed, still planned.

 This market does really feature unique items!
 It is one of the best markets to visit, It is also held at other times of the year.

 This holiday season pop-up market takes place in December (dates to be announced) at Union Station on the South Patio.

 There will be unique gifts by local artisans and craftspeople.
 Plus, Union Station will be festively decorated!

 The name says it all - this will be an unusual market.
-It is held in Grand Central Market’s downstairs on the weekend of Nov 30 & Dec 1 from 11 am - 7 pm.
+It is held in Pasadena on November 20th and 21st, 2021 from 11 am - 7 pm.
 There will also be an art fair in Burbank on December 11th and 12th, 2021.
 It is free to enter.